-- 1. How does the Audit Committee exercise oversight of management's processes for identifying and responding to the risks of fraud within the audited body and the internal control that management has established to mitigate those risks? - This is reflected in the Audit Committee's Terms of Reference and the reports as set out in the Forward Work Programme for the Committee.

-2. Are you aware of any instances of actual, suspected or alleged fraud with the audited body since 1 April 2019?
+Qu estion 2019-20 Response 1.
+How does the Joint Committee exercise oversight of management's processes for identifying and responding to the risks of fraud within the audited body and the internal control that management has established to mitigate those risks?
+Oversight of the processes for identifying and response to the risk of fraud are contained within the Terms of Reference for the Audit Committee.
+Any issues for concern would be referred by Audit Committee to the Joint Committee if appropriate 2.
+Are you aware of any instances of actual, suspected or alleged fraud with the audited body since 1 April 2019?
+No